DeanRider/Megamap/README.md

 Place Megamap, quickmap and maplist into the bwa folder for mapping along with your fasta read and reference files.

-See Megaparse for parsing mpile output files.
+See Megaparse for parsing mpileup output files.
 See sam2circos for parsing sam files for use with Circos mapping of chimreic read locations.